DataDog/documentation/content/integrations/chef.md

 This has the added value of bringing the output of a Chef run back to Datadog's Event stream, so failures can be highlighted quickly, discussed amongst the team, and resolved.

-Successes typically will be found in the "Low" priority, whereas failures are of "Normal" priority, and when the same node passes the Chef run, then it is put pack into "Low" priority.
+Success will be found in the "Low" priority, whereas failures are of "Normal" priority, and when the same node passes the Chef run, then it is put pack into "Low" priority.

 Adding the handler is very simple, as you can see in this role snippet: